 Grace could very well have been Series 6's rat girl instead of Hush.
 Or else maybe she'd like to be friends with the LDD Nosferatu and Victim.
 The Nosferatu (Count Orlok) doll retains the plague-rat animal motif of the film character, and he comes with a black recast of Shriek as an animal companion.

-While I adore Orlok as a horror icon, the rat is probably the most exciting thing to me about this LDD set.
+While I adore Orlok as a horror icon, the rat is probably the most exciting thing to me about this LDD set. |

 Grace could also superficially pair well with LDD's take on the Horseman of the Apocalypse Pestilence, but bird-masked plague doctors, upon which he's based, are not known to have been contemporaneous with the original 14th-century Black Death, and evidence all indicates their emergence to be well after that pandemic's passing.
 Pestilence would have to take off his mask and tricorn hat and probably even lose his hobby horse "steed" (those weren't Middle Ages toys) to feel contemporary with Grace.

 There's no other Living Dead Doll like Grace of the Grave.
 While she's not really her own art style, she's certainly a unique aesthetic in the brand.
 Her unique sculpts and paint lend her a disquieting nasty creepy texture, and her colors and character design are haunting.
-Her red bloody eyes and sores and cuts really pop against her pale skin and black scarf, and she successfully feels like a medieval nightmare of illness despite being very simply and also not remotely medically accurate.
+Her red bloody eyes and sores and cuts really pop against her pale skin and black scarf, and she successfully feels like a medieval nightmare of illness despite being very simple and also not remotely medically accurate.
 She's gross, but she's also really fascinating and stands apart.
 I can see her as a genuinely old toy as well as a portrait of icky illness, and there's something grotesquely captivating about her look.

 I don't love that Grace's scarf wasn't designed to be removed, but I can understand the complexity of the wrap making that difficult.
 If I was the designer, I'd probably give up and have it fixed too so anybody who undid the sewing and messed up the wrap and couldn't re-create it would have only themselves to blame.
 My copy is a bit wobbly and I think the eye shading was overdone, but she's otherwise alright.